zainpay/zainpay-nodejs-sdk/README.md

     ```

 ### 5. Get Virtual Account Balance
-- This request enables you to the current wallet balance of a virtual account number
+- This endpoint enables a merchant to get the current wallet balance of a virtual account number.

     **Parameter:** virtualAccoutNumber(required)